alexpoloniewicz/Group11--itsc3155TermProject/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+### Template

-* Ruby version
+* Ruby version: 2.4.1

 * System dependencies

-* Configuration
+* Configuration: see gemfile

-* Database creation
+* Database creation: Rails model generator

 * Database initialization